History of the Cook-Albert Fuller Center Campaign

 The approach of our 75th anniversary provided The Ridges with a redefining moment and an opportunity to refocus on its founders’ vision.
 Our 2008-2012 Strategic Plan, Pathway for Success, was adopted by the Board of Directors in 2007 and identifies the steps needed to extend The Ridges reach to new visitors, to expand its educational programming, to provide handicapped access, to tell the Sanctuary’s story through interpretation and to be a positive economic force in the community.

 In October of 2011, following a successful fundraising effort, The Ridges purchased the Sandpiper restaurant property in the heart of Baileys Harbor as the site for the Cook-Albert Fuller Center.
 While the current strategic plan culminates with the construction of the Center, the process to reach that goal has been equally, if not more, important.
 At every step along the way, Ridges staff has worked in concert with the various audiences who will be impacted by the development of the Center – sharing information with and soliciting feedback from our membership, the citizenry and governmental bodies of Baileys Harbor, partners in the land trust community and the Door County community at large to achieve consensus.
-Subsequently, The Boldt Company, one of the largest professional construction service companies in the country, has worked with us to develop the building design and will provide construction management for the project.
-Once completed, the Cook-Albert Fuller Center will provide us with a unique opportunity to sustain our founders’ commitment to conservation for generations to come.
+Subsequently, The Boldt Company, one of the largest professional construction service companies in the country, worked with us to develop the building design and provided construction management for the project.
+The Cook-Albert Fuller Center will provide us with a unique opportunity to sustain our founders’ commitment to conservation for generations to come.

-Located on the Door County Coastal Byway at the corner of Hwy 57 and Ridges Road, the Center will provide a visible public entrance, a focal point for the various areas of our learning campus and a portal to the other natural areas in the county.
+Located on the Door County Coastal Byway at the corner of Hwy 57 and Ridges Road, the Center provides a visible public entrance, a focal point for the various areas of our learning campus and a portal to the other natural areas in the county.
 Through interpretive signage and exhibits developed by Schmeeckle Reserve Interpreters, UW-Stevens Point, it will help us tell our story.
-It will give us much-needed space to expand in the areas of education and outreach.
+It gives us much-needed space to expand in the areas of education and outreach.
 Most importantly, as our founders envisioned, it will be a place for people of all ages – volunteers, members, residents, businesses, visitors and community leaders alike – to gather in support of land protection, education, outreach and research.

 We are convinced that this project will serve our members, our visitors and our community well for the next 100 years.
 And we are equally convinced that those who come after us will look back with thanks and find inspiration for the future in the action that we take today.